Regenerative Agriculture is a given

 Unique Characteristics of Biocrusts

-The direct causes of desertification can be broadly divided between those relating to how the land is – or isn’t – managed and those relating to the climate.
-The former includes factors such as deforestation, overgrazing of livestock, wrong management practices on fragile bio-crust soils, over-cultivation of crops and inappropriate irrigation; the latter includes natural fluctuations in climate and global warming as a result of human-caused greenhouse gas emissions.
+A recent report from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES), “land degradation is almost always the result of multiple interacting causes," including large-hooved animals that were never part of the original fauna.
+The direct causes of desertification can be broadly divided into those related to how the land is— or isn’t—managed and those related to the climate.
+The former includes factors such as deforestation, overgrazing of livestock, poor management practices on fragile bio-crust soils, over-cultivation of crops, and inappropriate irrigation; the latter includes natural climate fluctuations and global warming due to human-caused greenhouse gas emissions.